onflow/sc-eng-gaming/README.md

 ### Gameplay Overview

-To showcase this promised composability, we constructed a multi-dApp experience starting with a game of Rock, Paper, Scissors (RPS).
+To showcase this promised composability, we constructed contracts to support a multi-dApp experience starting with a game of Rock, Paper, Scissors (RPS).
 Straightforward enough, players can engage in single or two-player single round matches of RPS.
 After configuring their `GamePlayer` resource, they can start a match by escrowing any NFT.
 The match is playable once both players have escrowed their NFTs, or after the first player to escrow if in single player mode.
 The escrowed NFT gets an attachment that retrieves its win/loss record and another that maintains the playable moves for the game - rock, paper, and scissors, as expected.

-Once playable, the match proceeds in stages - commit and resolve.
+Once playable, the match proceeds in stages - commit and resolve (to be replaced by a commit-reveal pattern to obfuscate on-chain moves).
 Players first must commit their moves.
 After both players have submitted moves, the match can be resolved.
 On resolution, a winner is determined and the associated NFT's win/loss record is amended with the match results.
 Of course, once the match is over (or if a timeout is reached without resolution) the escrowed NFTs can then be returned to their respective escrowing players.

 The [game dApp demo](https://github.com/onflow/walletless-arcade-example) showcases how developers can build on these contracts to create novel in-game experiences using the hybrid custody model.
 To facilitate a more full game experience, `TicketToken` was introduced to be awarded on wins, just like an arcade.
 After onboarding a user with the hybrid custody model implementation, a dApp can perform all of these actions without requiring a single user signature all while the user maintains full access to the app account.